 A bachelor's degree can also be a pathway to advance one's network connections.
 Building and maintaining a professional network is necessary for one to be successful in cracking the ever-competitive job market in today's world especially among those in the same field as you.

 You will find that you will interact with different individuals during classes, projects, and even internships during your academic life.
+A popular career choice is working in the marketing field such as the corporate media companies and digital marketing agency.
 It will also expose you to job fairs and career development resources vital in nurturing your approach to a career.

 In the course of all this, you will find that you get to familiarize yourself with top companies in your field that may engage your degree skills.
 Your professional network will grow as you develop through the academic years it takes to earn your degree.